DeepakNashtech/pi-shaped-devsecops-deepaksrivastava/Security_Compliance_workshop-Deepak-Srivastava/Day4/README.md

 * If **Trivy reports HIGH severity in base image** → Update base image (`python:3.10-slim` → latest patched version).
 * If **Bandit flags hardcoded secrets** → Move secrets to a vault (HashiCorp Vault, AWS Secrets Manager, GitHub Actions secrets).

----

-⚡ Harun, I can also prepare the **GitLab CI version** of this pipeline (`.gitlab-ci.yml`).
-Do you want me to generate that so you have both options handy?